We slept together: Bobrisky's ex-PA Oye resumes dragging as she spills more tea

 PA During the Day but We Slept Together at Night: Bobrisky’s Ex-worker Oye Spills More Dirty Secrets About Him

-- Despite the fact that she called or peace a while back, Bobrisky's ex-PA Oye Kyme seems to still have a lot on her mind
+- Despite the fact that she called for peace a while back, Bobrisky's ex-PA Oye Kyme seems to still have a lot on her mind

 - The Ivorian lady took to social media to reveal more secrets which confirms that the crossdresser identifies as a woman just to make money